xbyrne/glq_mpia/README.md

 ### Grab URLs
 Run the program `fetch_urls.py`, which uses the coordinates in `/data/processed/cut_crossmatched_objects.csv` to find download URLs from the SIA service at [https://datalab.noirlab.edu/sia/des_dr2].
 If all 5 bands are all there and there are no other problems with an object (e.g. on the boundary between tiles), the URLs are saved in `./data/external/img_url_list.txt`.
+URLs for 6171 objects are here; looks like about 6% had some problem.

 ### Download Images
 Run the script `download_images.py`, which reads from the `img_url_list.txt` file, uses a wget command to download the fits files for each object, extracts the image data from them, and then saves the resulting data